• Digital Nomad History

 Address: 6/22 Hang Voi Street, Hoan Kiem District, Hanoi, Vietnam

 I stayed at Old Quarter Hotel 1961 in Hanoi, Vietnam.
 I booked it online at the rate of 372,600 VND ($16.11.
 USD), and I booked it for its price and location in the old city.
 This was one of those special deals that Agoda has on their site.
 I’ve stayed in Hanoi numerous times over the years and I don’t have a go-to hotel.
-I usually just pick one of the specials on offer so I can try out another hotel.
+I usually just pick one of the specials on offer in Hoan Kiem (the best area to stay in Hanoi).

 The Old Quarter Hotel 1961 is two streets to the east of Hoan Kiem Lake, and at the northern end.
 It’s a good spot for being able to walk around the lake and the old city.
 In typical Hanoi style, the hotel is down a small alley.
 I’m always mindful when booking budget Hanoi hotels that it’s likely to be down an alley.
 I always make sure there is a window when making a booking (the booking sites usually say if there is no window).